glasstest/clickerapp/README.md

-# Clickerapp is an incremental/idle game test.
+## Clickerapp is an incremental/idle game used to practice Javascript, Git, etc.

-## Planned features:
+#### Planned features:

 -[ ] game saves
 -[ ] upgrade tree